Disease Surveillance System/ Identify disease outbreaks/ Identifying health problems for Surveillance.

-The practice of medicine after a considered to be both science and art become identifying the underlying causes of diseases and establishing a diagnosis request that help care 💅 practitioner use a combination of scientific method, intution and interpersonal (communication and human relation) skills.
+The practice of medicine after a considered to be both science and art becomes identifying the underlying causes of diseases and establishing a diagnosis request that helps care 💅 Practitioners use a combination of scientific method, intuition, and interpersonal (communication and human relation) skills.

-5. Knowledge of human anatomy (structure and parts of human body) and physiology (the function and life processes of body system).
+- Knowledge of human anatomy (structure and parts of the human body) and physiology (the function and life processes of the body system).

-6. An understanding of natural course of illness.
-Diagnosis requires a diagnosis approach to problem solving involving analysis and synthesis.
-In other words healthcare practitioners must systematically breakdown the information they obtained from a
+- An understanding of the natural course of illness.
+Diagnosis requires a diagnosis approach to problem-solving involving analysis and synthesis.
+In other words, healthcare practitioners must systematically break the information they obtained from a

-And then resemble it into a pattern that fit a well defined syndrome (a group of symptoms that collectively describe a disease).
+And then resemble it into a pattern that fits a well-defined syndrome (a group of symptoms that collectively describe a disease).

 Medical history:

-Obtaining a complete and accurate medical history in the first step in the diagnostic process.
-Infact many health care practitioners (physician nurses and medical professional) believe that the patients medical history is a key to diagnosis and that the physical examination and results of any diagnostic testing (laboratory analysis of blood or urine accessories and other in imaging studies) simply serve to confirm the diagnosis made on the basis of the medical history.
+Obtaining a complete and accurate medical history is the first step in the diagnostic process.
+In fact, many health care practitioners (physician nurses and medical professionals) believe that the patient's medical history is a key to diagnosis and that the physical examination and results of any diagnostic testing (laboratory analysis of blood or urine accessories and other in imaging studies) simply serve to confirm the diagnosis made based on the medical history.

-The medical history is developed using data collected during the health care professional interview with the patient.
-The medical history also may include data from a healthy history form or health questionnaires completed by the patient before the visit with the practitioner.
-The objectives of taking a medical history are as follows
+The medical history is developed using data collected during the healthcare professional interview with the patient.
+The medical history also may include data from a health history form or health questionnaires completed by the patient before the visit with the practitioner.
+The objectives of taking a medical history are as follows:

-1. Obtain develop, document (in writing) a clear, accurate, chronological amount of the individual's medical history (including a family history, employment history, social history and other relevant information) and current medical problems.
+- Obtain develop, and document (in writing) a clear, accurate, chronological amount of the individual's medical history (including family history, employment history, social history, and other relevant information) and current medical problems.

-2. List describe and assign priority to each symptoms, complained and problem presented.
-Observe the patients emotional state as reflected invoice poster and demeanor.
+- List describe and assign priority to each symptom, complaint, and problem presented.
+Observe the patient's emotional state as reflected invoice poster and demeanor.

-In addition to eliciting a history of all the patient's previous medical problems and illnesses the health care professional ask question to learn about history of a present illness or complaint how and when it began, the nature of symptom, aggravating and relieving factors it affects on function and any self care measure the patient has taken.
+In addition to eliciting a history of all the patient's previous medical problems and illnesses the health care professional asks questions to learn about the history of a present illness or complaint how and when it began, the nature of symptoms, aggravating and relieving factors it affects on function and any self-care measure the patient has taken.

-Medical history also included a review of physiological system such as CVD's (related to heat and circulation), Gastrointestinal (digestive disorder), Neurological(brain and nerve disorder) Psychiatrist (mental and emotional health) systems through which the patient may experience symptoms of diseases.
-The review of symptoms helps the practitioners obtain information to help access severity of problem and confirm diagnosis.
+Medical history also includes a review of physiological systems such as CVDs (related to heat and circulation), Gastrointestinal (digestive disorders), Neurological(brain and nerve disorders), and Psychiatrist (mental and emotional health) systems through which the patient may experience symptoms of diseases.
+The review of symptoms helps the practitioners obtain information to help assess the severity of the problem and confirm the diagnosis.

 Physical examination:

-The Natural Institutes of health's defines physical examination as "the process of patient's body to determine the present or absence of physical problem".
-It include inspection (looking), palpation (feeling), ausculation (listening) and percussion (tapping to produce sound).
+The Natural Institutes of Health defines physical examination as "the process of the patient's body to determine the present or absence of physical problem."
+It includes inspection (looking), palpation (feeling), auscultation (listening), and percussion (tapping to produce sound).

 Vital signs: